J-SIT/RaspberryPi-Docker-Compose-Nextcloud-PiHole-Stack/ReadMe-German/README.md

     volumes:
       - /nextcloud/db:/var/lib/mysql
     environment:
-      - MYSQL_ROOT_PASSWORD=abiB4XtdLzNUCmnSnCB8K82YC6ZQ52               # Change me (for compatibility reasons, please do not use special characters.)
+      - MYSQL_ROOT_PASSWORD=abiB4XtdLzNUCmnSnCB8K82YC6ZQ52      #   Please Change the PW.
+If you change the password, make sure that you do not use any special characters.
+Depending on the region, this may cause problems.
-      - MYSQL_PASSWORD=9hr29UbBdJiee99We3YcQb3HEypXPK                    # Change me (for compatibility reasons, please do not use special characters.)
+      - MYSQL_PASSWORD=9hr29UbBdJiee99We3YcQb3HEypXPK           #   Please Change the PW.
       - MYSQL_DATABASE=nextcloud
       - MYSQL_USER=nextcloud_user
       - MARIADB_AUTO_UPGRADE=1